Best baby car seats

 The head, neck and spine

-The head is large and heavy in comparison with the rest of a baby's body – it accounts for about a quarter of its total length and about a third of the weight.
+The head is large and heavy in comparison with the rest of a baby's body, accounting for about a quarter of its total length and about a third of the weight.

 The neck muscles are weak and unable to lift or control the movement of the head.